H E Y M A M A S,

 S T R U G G L E

 The transition into motherhood was not what I expected it to be with its major hormonal and identity shifts, a morphing body that I was consistently reacquainting myself with, and the painful struggle of what I assumed would happen naturally between Mother and Child: breastfeeding.
-I felt blindsided, and waves of depression and mom guilt came crashing down in the thick of one of the messiest, most emotional and confusing seasons of my life.
+There wasn't much open dialogue around me about proper latching, plugged ducts, mastitis, and so forth, so in many ways I felt blindsided.
+Before I knew it, waves of depression came crashing down in the thick of one of the messiest, most emotional and confusing seasons of my life.

 C O L L E C T I O N

-Fast forward 2 years to another baby + a handful of trials and errors later.
+Fast forward 2 years to another baby (the one nursing in the photo!) + a handful of trials and errors later.
 Remember my favorite jumpsuit?
 Well, it’s a part of a small but thoughtfully-designed collection made for nursing mamas.

 At first glance the designs may seem straightforward, but each piece has been through countless revisions to achieve the right balance of simple silhouettes, feminine touches and functional details.
 Comfort is a key and integral part of the designs because I believe our bodies need to feel at ease in order for us to be our best and happiest selves.
-For over a year, I tested multiple fabrics and landed on a deliciously soft blend of Combed Cotton, TENCEL™ Modal and a hint of Spandex that allows the garments to fit and flatter without compromising comfort.
+For over a year, I tested multiple fabrics and landed on a deliciously soft blend of Combed Cotton, TENCEL™ Modal and a hint of Spandex that allows garments to fit and flatter without compromising comfort.
 Yep, it also means that sweat can travel through the fibers to be released, helping reduce odors and maintain an overall freshness.
-The nursing access allows for convenient feedings, and every design has a must for every parent: pockets!
+The nursing access allows for convenient feedings, and most of the designs have pockets!
 (You can read more about the businesses I've partnered with, here).

 P U R P O S E

 Throughout this process, I was mindful of you and me - the mamas who would be doing life in these clothes.
 It can feel like we're being pulled in a thousand different directions, many times having our needs and desires fall by the wayside.
-I for sure didn’t have the energy nor the desire to spend time raiding the closet for a decent nursing-friendly outfit to squeeze into.
-So I designed this collection with the hope that these pieces can be the everyday wear you can continually rely on for effortless, put-together looks that can help you feel more comfortable and confident.
+I for sure didn’t have the energy nor the desire to spend time raiding the closet for a decent nursing-friendly outfit to squeeze into every morning.
+So I designed this collection with the hope that these pieces can be the everyday wear you can continually rely on for effortless, put-together looks.
+Ones that can help you feel more comfortable and confident.
 After all, less time worrying about what to wear means more time being present and focused on ourselves and our families - to love harder and to connect deeper.
 Mama, these pieces are meant for you - to be worn in, lived in, felt beautiful in.
-I’m so grateful you’re here.

 W I T H L O V E